Reinforcement Learning in Modern Biostatistics: Constructing Optimal Adaptive Interventions: A Survey of RL Methods for Adaptive Interventions

-\paragraph*{Action-Centered TS.} Motivated by specific challenges arising in mHealth, \cite{greenewald17} extended the linear stationary model of LinTS to a non-stationary and non-linear version composed by two parts: a baseline reward (associated with a ``do nothing'' or control arm, denoted with $0$) and a treatment or action effect.
-Assuming $K$ (non-control) arms, in addition to the $0$ (control) arm, at each time step $t \in \mathbb{N}$, the expected reward model is formalized as: with $f(x_t, a_t) \in \mathbb{R}^{d}$ a fixed context-action feature (with context $X_t$ chosen by an adversary on the basis of the trajectory $\mathcal{T}_{t-1}$ up to time $t$), $\mu \in \mathbb{R}^{d}$ the parameters vector, and $g_t(x_t)$ a time-varying component that can vary in a way that depends on the past, but not on current action (thus, allowing for non-stationarity).
-The term adversarial in contextual bandits refers to the context and reward generation mechanism: when both contexts and actions are allowed to be chosen arbitrarily by an adversary, no assumptions on the generating process are made \citep{tewari2017ads}.
-The indicator function $\mathbb{I}(a_t \neq 0)$ specifies the additional component of the expected reward given by the non-control arms.
+with $g_t(x_t)$ being the main nonstationary component that can vary based on past information, but not on current action, and $I( \cdot)$ denoting the indicator function.
+Compared to LinTS, here the reward is conceived as a combination of a baseline reward (associated with a ``do nothing'' or control arm, say $a_t = 0$), which is entirely determined by $g_t(x_t)$, and a treatment or action effect (associated with noncontrol arms, say $a_t \neq 0$).
+The latter is a linear function of the context-action feature $f(x_t, a_t) \in \mathbb{R}^{n}$ with $\mu \in \mathbb{R}^{n}$ the unknown parameters (resembling the fixed component characterizing LinTS), but consider contexts $X_t$ chosen by an adversary based on the history up to time $t$.
+The term adversarial in contextual MABs can refer to the context and the reward generation mechanism: when both contexts and rewards are allowed to be chosen arbitrarily by an adversary, no assumptions on the generating process are made (see also Section~\ref{sec:MAB}), and data can be non IID.

-To estimate the unknown parameter $\mu$, due to the arbitrarily complex baseline reward, authors propose to work on the differential reward, i.e, $Y_{t+1}(X_t, A_t) - Y_{t+1}(X_t, 0)= f(X_t, A_t)^T\mu \mathbb{I}(A_t > 0) + \epsilon_{t+1}$, involving the so called \textit{action-centering} trick for eliminating the $g_t(x_t)$ component and derive an unbiased estimator.
-Furthermore, to avoid sending too few or too many interventions, and prevent the algorithm from converging to an ineffective deterministic policy, a constraint on the size of the probabilities of delivering a non-control intervention (i.e., probability clipping) is considered.
-The proposed \textit{Action-Centered TS} (ACTS) can be viewed as a two-step hierarchical procedure, where the first step is to estimate the arm that maximizes the reward, and the second step is to randomly select a non-control arm $A_t \neq 0$ (vs the control) with probability $\pi_t $: